Gurpreet06/PowerShell-SSL-ReverseShell/README.md

 # PowerShell-SSL-ReverseShell
-This is a reverse shell written in PowerShell that uses SSL communications between the attacker's machine and the victim's machine.
-Made with inspiration from [samratashok/nishang Invoke-PowerShellTcp.ps1](https://github.com/samratashok/nishang/blob/master/Shells/Invoke-PowerShellTcp.ps1) and [PowerShell-reverse-shell](https://github.com/martinsohn/PowerShell-reverse-shell)
+This is a reverse shell written in PowerShell that uses SSL communications between the attacker's machine and the victim's machine.Most of the code from [samratashok/nishang Invoke-PowerShellTcp.ps1](https://github.com/samratashok/nishang/blob/master/Shells/Invoke-PowerShellTcp.ps1) and [PowerShell-reverse-shell](https://github.com/martinsohn/PowerShell-reverse-shell)

 ## Usage